Evanml2030/Excel-SpaceInvader/README.md

 Refactored and now functional

+Two play a second game you must hit reset inside VBAs IDE.
+Xing out of the userform and clicking button to start a second round will crash application.
+I would fix this however I am working on a new version already, want to to focus on that.

 The stopwatch was created by the author of http://bytecomb.com/, a great tool

 The clip art comes from https://openclipart.org/